Brazilian Off Duty Officer Wrongly Uses Deadly Force

 Frequently Asked Questions

-What alternatives exist to using a firearm in a self-defense scenario?
+What alternatives to using a firearm are recommended for self-defense preparedness?

 Related News